Staking Pools: Technical Overview

 Partial unstaking is not supported.
 The system automatically unstake-selects the entire active position.

-After unstake processing, the full claimable balance is automatically credited to the Staking Wallet as stToken.
+After the mandatory 7-day unstaking buffer, the full claimable balance is automatically credited to the Staking Wallet as stToken.

 To withdraw, users convert the stToken back into the corresponding native asset and send it from the Funding Wallet.